 Storyboards, by nature, are perfect for telling stories.
-One of the activities featured in our Winter Holiday Teacher Guide is just that - a Winter Holiday Story!
+One of the activities featured in our Winter Holiday lesson plans is just that - a Winter Holiday Story!
 Your students can write their story about anything - fiction or nonfiction!

 Pro Tip: use many of our scenes come with an added feature of being able to customize the weather!
 Simply drag and drop the scene and look for the "Edit Scene" button.
 Click on that button and you can create a winter scene in just a few clicks!